GENERAL TERMS AND CONDITIONS

 REGULATIONS:

-The Dutch Triathlon Series (DTS) work with its own official team who ensure that the race runs according to the rules.
+The Dutch Triathlon Series (DTS) employs its own team of judges who ensure that the competition proceeds according to the rules.
 Participants must adhere to our regulations.
-DTS officials have the power to disqualify any competitor who fails to comply with the rules outlined below.
+DTS judges have the authority to disqualify participants who do not comply with the rules as described below.

-• Always comply with the applicable traffic rules (unless otherwise indicated by traffic controllers and police officers) and understand that the course is accessible to the public and traffic.
-The areas closed to traffic can also be used during the event by emergency services and vehicles connected to the event.
-Therefore, always keep to the traffic rules.
+• Comply with applicable traffic rules at all times (unless indicated otherwise by traffic controllers and police officers) and understand that the course is accessible to the public and traffic.
+Sections closed to traffic may also be used by emergency services and event-related vehicles during the event.
+Therefore, adhere to traffic rules at all times.
 Driving is on the right.

-• The DTS medical team is entitled to remove athletes from the competition if they consider it necessary.
+• The DTS medical team is authorized to remove athletes from the competition if they deem continuation irresponsible.

-• We ask all participants to behave in a good and sporty manner, and to treat other participants, event staff and volunteers with proper and respectful behavior.
+• We ask all participants to behave well and in a sporting manner, and to treat other participants, event staff, and volunteers politely and respectfully.

-• Disposal of waste is only allowed in waste zones.
-The waste zones are located around the care stations and are clearly indicated.
-If a competitor throws waste outside this zone, he or she can be disqualified.
+• Disposing of waste is only permitted in designated waste zones.
+The waste zones are located around the aid stations and are clearly marked.
+If a participant disposes of waste outside this zone, he or she will be disqualified.

-• If a participant chooses to leave the competition, he/she must inform the officials as soon as possible.
-If this is not met and a search and rescue is initiated, the associated costs will be claimed from the relevant participant if he/she is at home or in a hotel/accommodation at that time.
+• If a participant chooses to withdraw from the competition, he/she must notify the jury as soon as possible.
+If this is not complied with and a search and rescue operation is initiated, the associated costs will be charged to the participant concerned if he/she is at home or in a hotel/accommodation at that time.

-• The DTS organization reserves the right to change regulations, courses and locations at any time.
-However, the participants must be informed of this before the start of the competition, unless the change directly concerns the safety of the athletes.
+• The DTS organization reserves the right to change regulations, courses, and locations at any time.
+However, participants must be informed of this before the start of the competition, unless the change directly relates to the safety of the athletes.

-• Each participant must familiarize himself with the course, it is his/her own responsibility to follow the correct route (apart from deviating instructions from traffic controllers, police officers and organization).
+• Every participant must familiarize themselves with the course; it is their own responsibility to follow the correct route (except for deviating instructions from traffic controllers, police officers, and the organization).

-• DTS reserves the right - when weather conditions so require - to give the competition Duathlon status, for the safety of the participant.
-There will be no (partial) refund of registration fees.
-If the weather conditions are so bad that the safety of the participants in a duathlon cannot be guaranteed, the DTS organization can choose to cancel the event in its entirety.
-In case of cancellation, the registration fee will not be returned.
+• DTS reserves the right – when weather conditions require it – to assign the competition Duathlon status for the safety of the participant.
+In this case, no (partial) refund of entry fees will take place.
+If weather conditions are so poor that the safety of participants in a duathlon cannot be guaranteed, the DTS organization may choose to cancel the event entirely.
+In the event of cancellation, the entry fee will not be refunded.

-• The issued start numbers must be visible throughout the cycling and running segment.
+• The issued start numbers must be visible throughout the entire cycling and running section.

 SWIMMING RULES

-• All participants receive a swimcap.
-This must be always worn when the participant is in the water.
+• During the event, a participant must have the swimming cap obtained at registration.
+This must be worn at all times while the participant is in the water.

-• Any adjustments to the swimming part will be communicated during the participant's briefing based on the then prevailing weather conditions, water temperature and any changes in swimming distance.
+• Any adjustments to the swimming event will be communicated during the participants' briefing, based on the prevailing weather conditions, water temperature, and any changes to the swimming distance.

-• Fins, paddles, snorkels and flotation devices are prohibited.
+• Flippers, paddles, snorkels, and flotation devices are prohibited.

 • Swimming or diving goggles may be worn.

-• If a participant receives help during the swimming part (for example from canoeists or rescue brigade) this can lead to disqualification.
+• If a participant receives assistance during the swimming segment (for example from canoeists or the rescue team), this may lead to disqualification.

-• The organization of the event has the right to move the swimming course, to shorten it or to cancel the swimming part if the weather conditions, water temperature or general water condition require this.
+• The event organizers reserve the right to relocate or shorten the swimming course or to cancel the swimming event if weather conditions, water temperature, or overall water condition necessitate it.

-• Staying/drafting is not permitted in a non-stayer race.
-The 'stayer or drafting zone' is a 12-meter-long rectangle and 3 meters wide (one and a half meters on both sides from the front wheel) between the front point of the leading cyclist and the cyclist behind.
-An overtaking action (completely passing the stayer zone) must be completed within 20 seconds.
-Subsequently, the overtaken athlete must have disappeared from the stayer zone of the first athlete within 5 seconds.
+• Drafting is not permitted in a non-drafter race.
+The 'drafting zone' is a 12-meter-long rectangle 3 meters wide (one and a half meters on both sides from the front wheel) between the leading point of the leading cyclist and the cyclist behind.
+An overtaking maneuver (completely passing the drafting zone) must be completed within 20 seconds.
+Subsequently, the overtaken athlete must have left the drafting zone of the first-mentioned athlete within 5 seconds.

-• The start numbers may not be reduced or modified in any other way.
-The number should be worn on the back with bicycles.
+• The race numbers may not be reduced in size or otherwise altered.
+The number must be worn on the back while cycling.

-• Individual guidance is not allowed.
-The cycle track is closed to support vehicles.
-A participant may not seek or accept help from spectators, escorts or third parties, except for official technical support from the organization or within the coach posts.
+• Individual support is not permitted.
+The cycling course is closed to support vehicles.
+Participants may not seek or accept assistance from spectators, support staff, or third parties, with the exception of official technical support from the organization or within the coach stations.

 • Participants must keep to the right as much as possible on the course.
-Overtaking must take place on the left.
+Overtaking must take place on the left side.

-• Penalties for drafting, dangerous riding and unsportsmanlike conduct will be determined by the jury and may lead to disqualification.
+• The penalty for drafting, dangerous driving, and unsportsmanlike conduct is determined by the jury and may lead to disqualification.

-• The organization of the event has the right to move or shorten the cycle route if the weather conditions or route conditions so require.
+• The event organizers reserve the right to relocate or shorten the cycling course if weather or course conditions necessitate it.

 RUNNING RULES

-• The start numbers may not be reduced or modified in any other way.
-The number should be worn on the front of the body while walking.
+• The race numbers may not be reduced in size or otherwise altered.
+The number must be worn on the front of the body while running.

-• Participants must walk as much as possible to the right so that passing to the left remains possible.
+• Participants should walk on the right as much as possible so that passing on the left remains possible.

-• Individual guidance on the course (in the form of non-participating runners, cyclists or other vehicles) is not allowed.
-Taking food or other attributes is not allowed outside the coach post and may lead to disqualification.
+• Individual support on the course (in the form of non-participating runners, cyclists, or other vehicles) is not permitted.
+Accepting food or other items outside the coach post is not permitted and may lead to disqualification.

-• The organization of the event has the right to move or shorten the running course if the weather conditions or course conditions so require.
+• The event organizers reserve the right to relocate or shorten the running course if weather or course conditions necessitate it.

-Only in exceptional circumstances can and will we use Cutoff Times at DTS.
+Only in exceptional cases can and will we use Cutoff Times in DTS.

-· Sprint: We can withdraw you from the race and not let you start the run if you arrive at T2 2 hours after the start (finished cycling and want to start running).
+Sprint: We may remove you from the race and prevent you from starting the run if you arrive at T2 2 hours after the start (finished cycling and want to start running).

-· Olympic Distance: We can withdraw you from the race and not let you start the run if you arrive at T2 3 hours after the start (finished cycling and want to start running).
+Olympic Distance: We may remove you from the race and prevent you from starting the run if you arrive at T2 3 hours after the start (finished cycling and want to start running).

-· 1/3 Distance: We can withdraw you from the race and not let you start the run if you arrive at T2 4 hours after the start (finished cycling and want to start running).
+1/3 Distance: We may remove you from the race and prevent you from starting the run if you arrive at T2 4 hours after the start (finished cycling and want to start running).

-· Middle Distance: We can withdraw you from the race and not let you start the run if you arrive at T2 5.5 hours after the start (finished cycling and want to start running).
+Middle Distance: We may remove you from the race and prevent you from starting the run if you arrive at T2 5.5 hours after the start (finished cycling and want to start running).